 Digital textile printing is a great way to create unique fabric for your garments and textile projects.

 Textile printing can be done with a huge range of fabrics, each offering different properties, and is often able to be ordered and made quickly using a range of methods.

 What exactly is direct digital textile printing?

 Textile printing is a specialist process whereby a roll of fabric is printed upon with a large format ink-jet printing machine.

-It works in a similar way to a standard desktop printer; here, multiple printing heads that contain numerous fine nozzles will squirt out droplets of inks to a pre-treated fabric.
+It works similarly to a standard desktop printer; here, multiple printing heads that contain numerous fine nozzles will squirt out droplets of inks to a pre-treated fabric.